 Within the goods sector, gains in construction and manufacturing were only partly offset by decreases in agriculture and utilities.
-For services, gains in transportation and public administration more than offset decreases in professional, scientific & technical and education services. - The actual unemployment rate in July 2002 for B.C. students aged 15 to 24 planning to return to school in the fall, rose to 19.1 per cent from 15.8 per cent in July 2001.
-Their employment rate (employment-to-population ratio), however, rose to 48.4 per cent in July 2002 from 48.1 per cent last July. - Provincial seasonally-adjusted employment growth in July was led by Alberta and B.C. for the second straight month.
-Since the start of the year (as measured from December, 2001), employment is up 3.8 per cent in B.C, 3.2 per cent in Quebec, 2.9 per cent in Alberta, 2.2 per cent in Ontario, and 2.2 per cent for Canada overall.
+For services, gains in transportation and public administration more than of the decreases in professional, so the feet when it is a technical and education services. - The actual unemployment rate in July 2002 for B.C. students aged 15 to 24 planning to return to school in the fall, rose to 19.1 per cent from 15.8 per cent in July 2001.
+Their employment rate (employment-to-population ratio), however, rose to 48.4 per cent in July 2002 from 48.1 per cent last July. - Provincial asonally-adjusted employment of with in July was led by A erta and 3.C or the second tr. the mon as Since the start of the ear as assured from December, 2001), employment is up 3.8 per cent in B.C, 3.2 per cent in Quebec, 2.9 per cent in Alberta, 2.2 per cent in Ontario, and 2.2 per cent for Canada overall.